Best-Rated Ovens

 Editor’s Notes

-Founded here in 1987, Parmco produces European designed and energy-efficient appliances that come with industry-leading warranties of up to seven years on most products.
+Parmco won our inaugural Ovens Award in 2021, and just missed out on qualifying for this year’s award.
+Founded in NZ in 1987, Parmco produces European designed and energy-efficient appliances that come with industry-leading warranties of up to seven years on most products.
 Parmco’s warranties are backed by a nationwide after-sales, technical and stock support network.
-Parmco sells a wide range of built-in and freestanding ovens, prices starting from around $800.
+Parmco sells a wide range of built-in and freestanding ovens.

 Whirlpool